ashish2py/ashish2py.github.io/_posts/2016-06-22-cycling-from-andheri-to-madh-island.markdown

 # Cycling from Andheri to Madh Island

-One day moring me and my friend abhijeet cycle to Varsoa  beach.
+One day moring me and my friend abhijeet cycled to Varsoa beach.
 While we were chilling out we saw an island(madh) in front of us and instantly planned to go there.

 We opened Google-Maps and planned everything to reach there.
-There is shortcut which you can take to reach early.
+There is a shortcut which you can take to reach quickly.

 * reach varsoa village jetty
-* take boat - 3rs per person/cycle
+* take boat - 3rs per person/cycle for madh-island jetty.
-* each to madh-island jetty in 3min.
+* reach madh-island jetty in 3min.
+* take bus for Madh Island.

 But, we planned something else.

 # Andheri Highway Flyover to Andheri-Versoa linking road.

-A one fine Saturday morning at around 6:30am,  Me, Abhijeet, Priyanka took our cycles with us and met at a point.
+A one fine Saturday morning at around 6:30am,  [Pritanka](/), [Me](http://www.ashishtiwari.me/) and [Abhijeet](https://www.facebook.com/abhijeet.ydv) took our cycles with us and met at a point.
 We thought of going to a different place where we haven't been before for cycling.
 And then suddnely one of us  said "lets go to madh island via marve beach".
 On hearing this we just saw at each other, smiled and what happened next was searching route to reach there, optimization of routes, after a 10min route discussion.

 We three bikers started our biking session from,